Dimorphos: Discovery

 The primary asteroid Didymos was discovered in 1996 by Joe Montani of the Spacewatch Project at the University of Arizona.
 The satellite Dimorphos was discovered on 20 November 2003, in photometric observations by Petr Pravec and colleagues at the Ondřejov Observatory in the Czech Republic.
 Dimorphos was detected through periodic dips in Didymos's brightness due to mutual eclipses and occultations.
 With his collaborators, he confirmed from the Arecibo radar delay-Doppler images that Didymos is a binary system.

-Name
+Naming

 The Working Group for Small Bodies Nomenclature of the International Astronomical Union (IAU) gave the satellite its official name on 23 June 2020.
 The name Dimorphos is derived from a Greek word (Δίμορφος) meaning 'having two forms'.
 The justification for the new name reads: "As the target of the DART and Hera space missions, it will become the first celestial body in cosmic history whose form was substantially changed as a result of human intervention (the DART impact)".
+The name was suggested by Kleomenis Tsiganis, a planetary scientist at the Aristotle University of Thessaloniki and a member of both the DART and Hera teams.
 Prior to the IAU naming, the nickname Didymoon was used in official communications.